Hudson Bay Railway (1997): Route

 Originally, the Hudson Bay port where the rail line was to terminate was to have been Port Nelson, at the mouth of the Nelson River, which drains Lake Winnipeg.
 During World War I construction of the rail line was suspended, to divert resources to the war effort.
-When construction was recommenced the decision was made that maintaining a port on the Nelson River would have too many ongoing expenses, and that the port should be relocated to the mouth of the Churchill River.
+When construction was recommenced in 1926 the decision was made that maintaining a port on the Nelson River would have too many ongoing expenses, and that the port should be relocated to the mouth of the Churchill River.

 The Nelson River has a greater volume of flow, and contains more silt.
 A channel several miles long would have to be regularly dredged.
 In addition, the river's mouth was wide, and shallow.
 An artificial island had been built, to house the pier, with a 900 m causeway.
 The Churchill River's mouth was deeper, clearer, and required less on-going dredging.

-This change of port is the reason the rail line turns almost directly north.
+This change of port is the reason the rail line, having traveled north-east all the way from The Pas turns abruptly and almost directly north slightly to the west after passing Gillam, at Amery.
+The former railway to Port Nelson is still easily discernible on satellite maps.